IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 `public method` _once(event, fn, [context])_

-Adds a one time listener for an upcast or broadcast event.
+Adds a one time listener for an upcast, downcast or broadcast event.
 Duplicate listeners for the same event will be discarded.

 **Parameters**